 Visit the two must-see museums in Tbilisi

-New Wine Festival focuses on wines made from late harvest grapes and is held in May in Tbilisi.
+The New Wine Festival focuses on wines made from late harvest grapes and is held in Tbilisi in May.
 The holding vessels are opened in spring, and winemakers bring them out for locals to taste.
-The venue of the festival changes each year, as well as the companies participating in the event.
+The venue of the festival changes each year, as do the companies participating in the event.
 Attending such an event is a great way to taste and get to know Georgian wine and learn about the traditional winemaking methods that are used.

 Pay a visit to the former capital of Georgia

-Praised for its many Christian sites, the city is known to be one of the religious centers of the Georgian Orthodox Church.
+Praised for its many Christian sites, the city is known to be one of the religious centres of the Georgian Orthodox Church.
 Svetitskoveli Cathedral and Jvari Monastery are the main sights you’ll want to visit here.
-The first is an example of medieval Georgian religious architecture, and it is adorned with beautiful frescoes.
-Jvari Monastery, located on the hill overlooking Mtskheta, is believed to be the place where St. Nino, one of the men who brought Christianity to the country, installed a wooden cross during the forth century.
+The first is an example of religious Medieval Georgian architecture, and it is adorned with beautiful frescoes.
+Jvari Monastery, located on the hill overlooking Mtskheta, is believed to be the place where St Nino, one of the men who brought Christianity to the country, installed a wooden cross during the fourth century.

 Explore Georgia’s popular wine region

-Kakheti is known to be the most famous wine region in Georgia.
-It has many vineyards that offer tours of their chateaus, factories, and grounds.
+Kakheti is known as the most famous wine region in Georgia.
+It has many vineyards that offer tours of their chateaux, factories and grounds.
 However, do not narrow your itinerary to just those vineyards; the region is famous for its beautiful cities and historic sights.
-Wander through the narrow cobblestone streets of Signaghi and admire breathtaking views over the Alazani Valley.
-Take in the colorful timber houses with red rooftops.
-Enjoy the Caucasus Mountains in the background, as you walk the remainder of the city wall.
+Wander through the narrow cobblestone streets of Signaghi, and admire breathtaking views over the Alazani Valley.
+Take in the colourful timber houses with red rooftops, and enjoy the Caucasus Mountains in the background as you walk the remainder of the city wall.

-On your way to Kakheti, make sure to take a small detour and visit the cave town of David Gareji.
-Located in the desert part of the country; the site shares a border with Azerbaijan.
-Founded by one of the 13 Assyrian Fathers, who spread Christianity in Georgia in the sixth century, the site is a marvelous place to explore.
+On your way to Kakheti, make sure to take a small detour and visit the cave town of David Gareja.
+Located in the desert part of the country, the site shares a border with Azerbaijan.
+Founded by one of the 13 Assyrian Fathers, who spread Christianity in Georgia in the sixth century, the site is a marvellous place to explore.

 Admire waterfalls in Tsalka

-The Dashbashi canyons, located in Tsalka, are some of the most beautiful natural landmarks in the country.
-The emerald green waterfall that runs throughout the year is a beautiful sight to see, no matter the time of year.
-Springs and summers here are a bit chilly, but the area is quite picturesque with lush green surroundings.
+The Dashbashi Canyons, located in Tsalka, are some of the most beautiful natural landmarks in the country.
+The emerald-green waterfall is a beautiful sight to see, no matter the time of year.
+Spring and summer here are a bit chilly, but the area is rich in lush green surroundings.

 Stroll through the Rabati Fortress

-Akhaltsikhe is home to the Rabati Fortress, a medieval castle complex built in the ninth century.
-The town was previously called Lomisa, but it supposedly changed in the twelfth century.
-Open to visitors year round, Rabati Fortress is particularly unique because it has Catholic, Muslim, Jewish, and Orthodox places of worship sitting harmoniously in one spot.
+Akhaltsikhe is home to the Rabati Fortress, a Medieval castle complex built in the ninth century.
+The town was previously called Lomisa, but the name supposedly changed in the 12th century.
+Open to visitors year-round, Rabati Fortress is particularly unique because it has Catholic, Muslim, Jewish and Orthodox places of worship sitting harmoniously in one spot.

 Get lost in an ancient cave town

 Vardzia is one of the most well-preserved cave towns in the country.
-Founded in the second half of the twelfth century, the cave complex stretches along a cliff for 500 meters (1,640 ft).
-Besides wandering through those caves, you can explore the Church of Domination that still hosts a beautiful collection of frescoes.
+Founded in the second half of the 12th century, the cave complex stretches along a cliff for 500m (1,640ft).
+Besides wandering through those caves, you can explore the Church of Dormition that still hosts a beautiful collection of frescoes.

-Plan a perfect getaway on the Black Sea
+Plan a perfect getaway to the Black Sea

-Batumi is more of a summer destination for many locals, and as such, the city gets quite busy and overcrowded.
-So if you like to visit places in the mid or off-season, visiting Batumi in the spring is not a bad idea at all.
+Batumi is more of a summer destination for many locals, and, as such, the city gets quite busy and overcrowded.
+So, if you like to visit places in the mid or off-season, visiting Batumi in the spring is not a bad idea at all.
 The prices are much lower, while the weather is still warm and sunny.
-Stroll down the Boulevard and admire different statues, historic monuments, and try the famous Adjaruli Khachapuri.
+Stroll down the Boulevard, and admire different statues and historic monuments, and try the famous adjaruli khachapuri (a Georgian cheese bread).

 Visit the most famous resort in Georgia

-Borjomi is one of the most popular resort towns in the country, and it isn’t hard to see why as it is located in the picturesque Borjomi Gorge on the eastern side of the Borjomi-Kharagauli National Park.
-Known for its mineral water industry, the national park, and the Romanov summer palace in Likani, Borjomi should definitely be on your bucket list when visiting Georgia.
+Borjomi is one of the most popular resort towns in the country, and it isn’t hard to see why, as it is located in the impressive Borjomi Gorge on the eastern side of the Borjomi-Kharagauli National Park.
+Known for its mineral water industry, the national park and the Romanov Palace in Likani, Borjomi should definitely be on your bucket list when visiting Georgia.
 The reason why Borjomi is so famous is that the mineral springs are believed to have healing powers.
-Many visitors come with the goal to improve their health.
+Many visitors come to improve their health.